 THE LOGGERHEAD SEA TURTLE

-There are seven species of sea turtles, six of which can be found in the United States.
-The Oklahoma Aquarium houses the loggerhead sea turtle (Caretta caretta), which is the species that most commonly nests in the United States.
+There are seven species of sea turtles, six of which are found in the United States.
+The Oklahoma Aquarium houses the loggerhead sea turtle, which is the species that most commonly nests in the United States.
 Like all species of sea turtles, loggerheads are essential to their ecosystems.
-Their eating habits promote biodiversity and nutrient enrichment, and they form symbiotic relationships (mutually beneficial relationships) with shrimp and fish.
+Their eating habits promote biodiversity and nutrient enrichment, and they form symbiotic (two organisms living and interacting together) relationships with shrimp and fish.
 Loggerheads are equipped with large, powerful jaws that enable them to eat hard-shelled crabs, conch, and whelks; the breakdown of these shells is what creates nutrients for other animals.

-All reptiles must breathe air to survive and sea turtles are no exception, even though they live in the ocean.
+All reptiles must breathe air to survive, and sea turtles are no exception, even though they live in the ocean.
 Though sea turtles must come to the surface for air, they have evolved to hold their breath for approximately four to seven hours at a time.
 This allows them to forage and sleep underwater.
-Aside from coming up for air, male loggerheads never swim out of the water and females only swim ashore to nest.
+Aside from coming up for air, male loggerheads never leave the water and females only come ashore to nest.

 Female sea turtles often travel hundreds or thousands of miles, and sometimes even across entire oceans, to return to their natal beach (the beach where they were born) to lay their eggs.
 Sea turtles lay about 100 eggs at one time because their young are extremely vulnerable to predators.
-In fact, it is estimated that only one in 1,000 hatchlings will survive to adulthood due to numerous threats from predators and their environment.
-Though 25 years sounds old for an animal, sea turtles can live to be well over 100 years old!
+It is estimated that only one in 1,000 hatchlings will survive to adulthood due to numerous threats from predators and their environment.
+But once they reach adulthood, sea turtles can live to be more than 100 years old!